SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: “Identity protection” doesn’t mean crime-fighting — it means monitoring and recovery.
 We trust services like this because they keep tabs on our credit, social security numbers, and other important matters.
 Monitoring can spot threats fast, buying us time to protect ourselves by canceling credit cards, freezing credit files, etc. And if we are victimized, services like this can help us recover.

 With Identity Guard, we think you’ll get valuable protection at every price point.
 First, you’ll get basic monitoring services with all plan tiers.
-We’re also glad to see that recovery and insurance are standard across all price points, too.
-This is crucial, as there are tons of chores to think about if you ever fall victim to identity theft (reporting the incident, freezing credit files, and more).2 And for obvious reasons, having insurance included in your package can really pay dividends.
+We’re also glad to see that identity theft insurance and US-based customer support are standard across all price points, too.
+This is crucial, as there are tons of chores to think about if you ever fall victim to identity theft (reporting the incident, freezing credit files, filing a report to insurance companies, and more).2 And for obvious reasons, having insurance and expert help included in your package can really pay dividends.

 ---|---|---|---|---|